grpc/grpc-swift/docs/plugin.md

 The **GRPCModuleName** option allows the name of the gRPC Swift runtime module to be specified.
 The value, if not specified, defaults to "GRPC".

-*Note: most users will not need to use this option.
-It is intended as a workaround for CocoaPods users who may end up with a transitive dependency on the gRPC core C library whose module name is also "GRPC".*
+*Note: most users will not need to use this option.*

 ### SwiftProtobufModuleName